Mastek Blog

 Self-managed teams

 We all know that a driver can drive a car but often can’t see further than their own bonnet.
 However, a good driver sees and anticipates the road ahead.
-Which is what good Service Management is all about - anticipating customer needs and keeping one-step ahead.
+This is what good Service Management is all about - anticipating customer needs and keeping one step ahead.

 Topics: Service Management